-The goals of carbon emission reductions are currently set by industry.
-It is then up to the federal authorities to consider whether there is need to implement state-level regulations.
+The goals of carbon emission reductions are currently set by the industry.
+It is then up to the federal authorities to consider whether there is a need to implement state-level regulations.

 “The resistance of some states, such as Bavaria, to the regulation for wind turbines leaves considerable doubts as to whether this will work without state-specific federal regulations”, lawyer Remo Klinger representing the plaintiffs said in the Environmental Action Germany statement.